Your cookie preferences

 What can Vodafone customers do when their prices increase?

-This depends on whether you are in contract or not.
+This mostly depends on whether you are in contract or not.

-If you’re part-way through your fixed contract term, you unfortunately won’t be able to cancel it early without paying an exit fee.
-This is down to the T&Cs Vodafone displays when you sign up.
+If you’re part-way through your current contract, you unfortunately won’t be able to cancel it early without paying an exit fee.
+This is made clear in Vodafone's T&Cs and in a one-pager of your pricing before you sign up.

-But if your contract term has ended, you can re-contract or switch away from Vodafone whenever you like.
+But if your contract term has ended, you can re-contract onto a new deal or find a better deal from another provider as soon as you like.

 Broadband renewal reminder